rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 flex is a value which can be assigned to the CSS `display` property of an HTML element.

-The Flexbox layout gives the container the ability to alter its items’ width/height (and order) to best fill the available space in order to accommodate to all kind of display devices and screen sizes.

 A flex container expands items to fill available free space or shrinks them to prevent overflow.

 Most importantly, the flexbox layout is **direction-agnostic** as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).

 While those work well for pages, they lack flexibility to support large or complex applications (especially when it comes to orientation changing, resizing, stretching, shrinking, etc.).

+### Properties of children of a flex container

+The Flexbox layout gives the PARENT container the ability to alter its items’ width/height (and order) to best fill the available space in order to accommodate to all kind of display devices and screen sizes.

+NOTE that even if the container's children are `<span>` elements, which are by-default [`inline`](#inline-element) elements, their behaviour will be converted similar to [`block`](#block-level-element) or [`inline-block`](#inline-block) so that their width and height can be manipulated.

+### Difference b/w `flex` and `flex-grow` property of children of a flex container

+It is generally not advisable to use `flex-grow: 1` for all children because `flex-grow` allocates the remaining space after each child takes its minimum required space.
+So, the behaviour can be unpredicatable in this situation.

+`flex: 1` creates a definite ratio between the children such that the total space a child takes up is equal to that ratio.

 Refer
 [CSS properties for flexboxes](#css-properties-for-flexboxes)